 Which citation management programs are used at Cornell?

 Individuals at Cornell use a variety of programs.
-The Cornell University Library currently supports
+The Cornell University Library currently supports the following:

 For help choosing a citation manager, contact us!

-- Zotero is a free, open source, web-based tool for managing citations, organizing pdfs, and creating bibliographies.
+- Zotero is a free, open-source, web-based tool for managing citations, organizing pdfs, and creating bibliographies.

 - Mendeley is a free, web-based tool from Elsevier for managing references, creating bibliographies, and pdf organizer.